webpy/webpy.github.com/docs/0.3/tutorial.md

     render = web.template.render('templates/')

 This tells web.py to look for templates in your templates directory.
-Then change `index.GET` to:
+Then change the method `GET` to:

     name = 'Bob'
     return render.index(name)